 Make the example as small and fast as possible

 You run a calculation which crashes after running for one week.
 You are tempted to write to support right away with this example but this is not a good idea.
 Before you send a support request with this example, first try to reduce it.
 Possibly and probably the crash can be reproduced with a much smaller example (smaller system size or grid or basis set).
-It is so much easier to schedule and debug a problem which crashes after few seconds compared to a run which crashes after hours.
-Of course this requires some effort from you but this is what we expect from you in order to create a useful support request.
+It is much easier to schedule and debug a problem which crashes after a few seconds compared to a run which crashes after hours.
+Of course this requires some effort from you but this will help us to resolve your issue faster.
 Often when isolating the problem, the problem and solution crystallize before even writing the support request.

 If you can't create an example, explain what you've done

 Explain the steps and commands you've given before the problem and all output and errors that are produced.
 If the amount of data is large (more than 1MB) you can use FUNET FileSender or a-flip to deliver files.
 Be specific, see above.